michaelthorne/front-end-code-guide/README.md

 - Always use lowercase for HTML element names, attributes and attribute values
 - Only use double quotes (`""`) around attribute values
-- Omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
+- You can omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
 - Remove any trailing whitespace

 <a name="html-document-type-definition"></a>